rdntech14/Jersey1ClientRESTPostUsingJSONasString/README.md

-Jersey1RESTClient - Develop REST api Client using Jersey 1 api to invoke GET/PUT/POST request
+Jersey1RESTClient - Develop REST api Client using Jersey 1 api to invoke GET/PUT/POST request + JSON body is sent as String
 =====

-This example demonstrate how to create REST client using Jersey 1 api
+This example demonstrate how to create REST client using Jersey 1 api and send POST request with **JSON body as String**

 Prerequisite :